-Description: This course will introduce the student to the basic concepts of the UNIX operating system.
-Completion of the course will provide a good basic working knowledge of: essential UNIX commands, login and logout sequences, setting passwords, UNIX E-mail, fundamentals of the vi editor; piping and redirection; security and process control, the Kernal, File System, UNIX shell programming, X Windows, and basic system administration.
+Description: This course will introduce the student to the basic concepts of the Linux Operating System.
+Completion of the course will provide a basic working knowledge of: free and open-source software and licenses, essential Linux commands, login and logout sequences, setting passwords, hardware, processes, programs and the components of the Linux Operating System, creating and restoring compressed backups and archives, system security, users/groups and file permissions for public and private directories, creating and running simple scripts and basic system administration.

-4 Units/4 hours lecture.
-Grade or P/NP.
-Recommended: Completion of CS 80.15 AND CS 81.21 AND Eligibility for ENGL 100 or ESL 100.
-This course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
-It uses the OSI (open systems interconnection) and TCP (transmission control protocol) layered models to examine the nature and roles of protocols and services at the application, network, data link, and physical layers.
-The principles and structure of IP (internet protocol) addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
+Description: This course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
+It uses the Open Systems Interconnection (OSI) and Transmission Control Protocol (TCP) layered models to examine the nature and roles of protocols and services at the application, network, data link, and physical layers.
+The principles and structure of Internet Protocol (IP) addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
 Network simulator activities help students analyze protocol and network operation and build small networks in a virtual environment.
-Students build simple LAN (Local Area Network) topologies by applying basic principles of cabling, performing basic con gurations of network devices, including routers and switches, and implementing IP addressing schemes.
-Network Fundamentals is the rst of the four courses leading to the Cisco Certi ed Network Associate (CCNA) designation.
-CCNA 1 introduces Cisco Networking Academy Program students to the networking eld.(CSU.)a
+Students build simple Local Area Network (LAN) topologies by applying basic principles of cabling, performing basic configurations of network devices, including routers and switches, and implementing IP addressing schemes.
+Network Fundamentals is the first of the three courses leading to the Cisco Certified Network Associate (CCNA) designation.

-4 Units/4 hours lecture.
-Grade or P/NP.
-Recommended: Course Completion of CS 82.21A AND Eligibility for ENGL 100 or ESL 100.
-An in-depth exploration of the essentials of computer network security.
+Description: An in-depth exploration of the essentials of computer network security.
 Students will analyze security objectives and the role of policy deployment while they practice defending against network attacks.
 Students will learn about attacks and malware, E-mail, web components, software development, disaster recovery, risk, change and privilege management, forensics and legal issues.
-Scenario-based curriculum describing a start-up company in which the students are employed with speci c roles, will also be incorporated in the class.
+Scenario-based curriculum describing a start-up company in which the students are employed with specific roles, will also be incorporated in the class.
 Tasks and product deliverables, for the start-up company, which are based on industry standards, augment assignments and exams.
-Coverage of both CompTIA's Security+ certi cation exam and the (ISC)2 SSCP certi cation, is integral to this course.
+Coverage of both CompTIA's Security+ certification exam and the (ISC)2 SSCP certification, is integral to this course.
 Students should have a familiarity with network operating systems.